Different Ways To Share State In Svelte 5

 }

-You should be careful when using functions and classes with effects inside a module outside a Svelte component because effects must have a parent effect for cleanup:
+Be careful when initializing functions and classes with effects outside the component initialization because effects must have a root effect for cleanup:

 function createCounter() {